BOXFoundation/whitepaper/whitepaper.md

   \caption{Traditional On-chain Smart Contract.
 Applications Interact with Blockchain through EVM}
 \end{figure}

-A simple example of conditional transactions in the digital content area is like this: _if movie X is about to be streamed on platform P to user A, tokens should be paid from A to movie X's IP owner S if S can proof he does own the copyright of X, and to platform P to get the access key for X._ To enforce such a multi-party payout, one can choose to write a smart contract to govern the transfer of tokens among each party and then let the Ethereum Virtual Machine to execute the contract and validate the result.
+A simple example of conditional transactions in the digital content area is shown previously involving a user, a piece of content, and a platform.
+To enforce such a multiparty payout, one can write a smart contract to govern the token transfer to each party, let the EVM execute it and validate the result.

 Obviously, this is a very resource intensive approach.
-With the diversity of the contents comes the diversity of smart contracts, thus bringing heavy burden to the blockchain, because **every contract will be executed for every message on every node**.
-But luckily, the advancement made in cryptographic research and works spearheaded by Andrew Poelstra, a scientist at Blockstream, point us another way to achieve the same goal without using a virtual machine, which we called _Crypto Contracts_:
+With the diversity of content comes the diversity of smart contracts, thus bringing heavy burden to the blockchain, because **every contract will be executed for every message on every node**.
+But luckily, the advancement made in cryptographic research and work spearheaded by Andrew Poelstra, a scientist at Blockstream, point us an alternative way to achieve the same goal without a virtual machine, which we call _Crypto Contracts_:

 ### Crypto Contracts